knome7337/blockchain_job_tracker/README.md

 - ✅ Dashboard loads without errors
 - ✅ All interactive elements functional
 - ✅ Charts display accurate data from CSV files
+- ✅ File Management section allows safe cleanup of user data files

+---

+## 🧹 Maintenance & Cleanup Best Practices
+- Use the **File Management** section in the dashboard to delete old or unnecessary files in `data/`.
+- Regularly clean up `.DS_Store` and `__pycache__/` files (these are not needed for project operation).
+- Archive deprecated or backup modules/scripts in the `archive/` folder for clarity.
+- Trim large log files (e.g., keep only the last 1000 lines of `system_logs.csv`) to avoid performance issues.
+- Remove debug or temporary scripts (e.g., `debug_filtering.py`) when no longer needed.

+---

+## 📦 Archived & Deprecated Modules
+- The following modules have been archived for clarity and are no longer part of the active pipeline:
+  - `modules/module_0_5_validator_backup.py`
+  - `modules/module_0_5_validator_llm.py`
+  - `modules/module_2_matcher_anthropic.py`
+- These are now stored in the `archive/` folder.
+If you need to reference or restore them, move them back to `modules/`.

 ---